HasaanIsmaeli/CMPINF-0010-Group/README.md

 The output would print out something like "{Name} your are half of {double your age}
 Group Members: Hasaan Ismaeli, Tahj Jones

 We went with the GNU License because it was the best License for software development out of the 3 choices(MIT, Apache, and GNU).
 It was also gave more in depth Terms and conditions.
+We decided to go with a CoC template from github because it covers mostly all the things we think is necessary to have a great and safe environment for people using our software.